turtlepod/penny/README.md

 More info: [Penny Theme](http://genbutheme.com/themes/penny/)

+### Content, Excerpt, and Thumbnail Display:

+Penny do not display auto-excerpt.
+If user do not input excerpt, in archive type pages (archives pages, blog pages, search pages) full content will be displayed with no thumbnail.
+To display thumbnail user need to input the excerpt manually from excerpt meta box in post edit screen.

 ### Theme Layout and Sidebar:

 Penny is powered with 2 Layout, You can set the layout globally via WordPress customizer or using Layout Meta Box in post edit screen.